-Early Experiences Can Significantly Impact a Young Person’s Financial Future
+Teaching Teens about Money Early On Can Significantly Impact Their Financial Future

 Have you ever wondered how much money you would have now if you had started investing as a teenager?
 The answer is probably considerably more than what you currently have!
-Just thinking of what compound interest could have done for you with all those added years can drive you a little bit crazy, but instead of playing the “what if” game and focusing on regrets, why not channel your energy into teaching your own kids how to invest early and often?
+Just thinking of what compound interest could have done for you with all those added years can drive you a little bit crazy, but instead of playing the “what if” game and focusing on regrets, why not channel your energy into teaching your teens about money and how to invest early and often?

 If you want to raise savvy investors who will be prepared to build wealth and financial security as adults, teaching your kids foundational skills on how to invest is important.
 Below, we’ll discuss investing for teens, including five ways you can get your teenaged kids started down this path without exposing them to too much risk.